livcarman/vimrc/README.md

 # Vim Configuration

-This is my personal vim configuration, geared toward web development with Haskell and Elm.
+This is my personal vim configuration.

 I personally don't like to work with IDEs and that's reflected in how minimal this configuration is.